Pwnsat/pwnsat.org/content/en/blog/mitrexsparta/index.md

 ---
 title: "From MITRE ATT&CK to SPARTA: A Unified Attack Flow for Space Systems"
-description: "Analysis of the Viasat KA-SAT cyberattack through the MITRE SPARTA framework.
-A case study that highlights vulnerabilities in the ground segment of satellite systems and the rise of tailored malware against space infrastructure."
+description: "This post explores how we integrated SPARTA, a framework designed for space systems security, into the MITRE Attack Flow Builder.
+By combining ATT&CK’s structured threat modeling with SPARTA’s domain-specific techniques, we created a more complete approach for visualizing and simulating cyberattacks on space systems.
+We’ll walk through the integration process, highlight technical challenges, and share lessons learned for researchers and practitioners working in advanced threat simulation."
 draft: false
 weight: 50
 images: ["Cover.png"]
-categories: ["Space Cybersegurity", "Case Study", "Satellite Communications", "SPARTA"]
+categories: ["Space Cybersegurity", "Implementation", "Satellite Communications", "SPARTA"]
-tags: ["Viasat", "KA-SAT", "SPARTA", "AcidRain", "Space Security", "Cyberattack", "Ground Segment", "Satellite", "Pwnsat"]
+tags: ["SPARTA", "MITRE", "TTPS", "Space Security", "Ground Segment", "Satellite", "Pwnsat"]
 contributors: ["Kevin Leon"]
 author: ["Kevin Leon"]
 pinned: false